 One of the most important changes that any individual with newly diagnosed heart failure can do is to get to know their health care providers.
 If a person has been diagnosed with congestive heart failure or any other variation of heart failure, frequent visits to their health care providers will be a necessity.

-As a diligent health care provider, you will be seeing your heart failure client on more than a yearly basis.
+As a diligent health care provider, you will see your heart failure client on more than a yearly basis.
 The entire family should meet the health care providers.
-The most important person on the team is the client.
+Always, the most important person on the team is the client.
 Inform the client and his/her family if the lead doctor is a heart failure specialist.
 This is the time to plan to add the needed connection with a specialist if one is not already on the case.
 Heart failure is the type of ongoing trial and tribulation where it helps everyone if you get the right mix of medical professionals working for the same goal.
 Make sure that personalities match closely enough that everyone can work together.
 Have the client meet the nurses assigned to follow up with their weights, medications and treatments.
 Introduce the laboratory person who they’ll be seeing for routine blood draws and medication levels.
-Include the dietician that will be helping in the drastic dietary changes that are coming.
+Include the dietician that will be helping with the drastic dietary changes that are coming.
 See if a pharmacist, social worker or physical therapist is available to be assigned to the case.
 Have the family meet with them and get to know them.
 It will pay off greatly as the condition progresses.

-The client will require support.
+Each client will require support.
 Everyone needs someone to be supportive of him or her.
 Build a support system into the plan of care.
 If you are the health care professional assisting in this capacity, do your best to immediately plug your client into a CHF (congestive heart failure) support group.
-Inquire of your client if their families are supportive.
+Inquire of your client if their families’ are supportive.
 Find out what they have in the way of social support networks, and if they do not have ready support, connect them, fast.
 Heart failure is a progressive condition that is terminal.
 If you have heart failure, you will die.
 That does not mean that you cannot have an excellent quality of life.
-It will take a lot of work.
+It does mean it will take a lot of work.
 That is where the support systems come into play.
 Encouraging and doing just what they are meant to do, supporting the individual with heart failure.

 Those who make up the support network for the client need to take care of themselves so that they can help take care of the person with heart failure.
 The following are tips for caregivers.